elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/template-method-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Template Method pattern is a behavioral design pattern.
+      <strong>Interview Response:</strong> The template method pattern belongs to the behavioral design pattern category in JavaScript, which focuses on communication between objects and how they interact.
     </div>
   </div>
 </details>